coda-platform/fhir-types/README.md

 ### Overview

 - **Description:** This repository contains reference FHIR templates in JSON format for resources of interest for the CODA project.
 The templates contain dummy data and are validated against the FHIR schema.
-The repository exports type information that can be accessed by uing `fhir-types` as a git submodule.
+The repository exports a FHIR terminology dictionary that can be accessed by uing `fhir-types` as a git submodule.
 - **Primary author(s):** Jeffrey Li [[@JeffreyLi16](https://github.com/JeffreyLi16)], Louis Mullie [[@louism](https://github.com/louismullie)], Pascal St-Onge [[@stongepa](https://github.com/stongepa)].
 - **Contributors:** Julien Levesque [[@JulienL3vesque](https://github.com/JulienL3vesque)], Rajeev Das [[@rajeevdas2507](https://github.com/rajeevdas2507)], Rima Bouchakri [[@Rima-B](https://github.com/Rima-B)], Kip Brown.
 - **License:** The code in this repository is released under the GNU General Public License, V3.